AdobeDocs/audience-manager.en/help/using/dil/dil-overview.md

 [!UICONTROL DIL] code is available for download **[here](https://github.com/Adobe-Marketing-Cloud/dil/releases)**.
 Please note that starting with version 8.0 (released August 2018), [!UICONTROL DIL] has a hard dependency on the [Adobe Experience Platform Identity Service](https://experienceleague.adobe.com/docs/id-service/using/home.html), version 3.3 or higher.
 It relies on the [!DNL ID Service] to fire ID syncs and [!DNL URL destinations].
 An error occurs if the [!DNL ID Service] is missing, old, or not configured.

-Rather than work with [!UICONTROL DIL] and set up [!DNL Audience Manager] manually, we recommend that you use [Adobe Experience Platform Launch](https://experienceleague.adobe.com/docs/launch/using/home.html) instead. [!DNL Adobe Experience Platform Launch] is the recommended implementation tool because it simplifies code deployment, placement, and version management.
-Read more about the [Audience Manager extension](https://experienceleague.adobe.com/docs/launch/using/extensions-ref/adobe-extension/audience-manager/overview.html) in [!DNL Adobe Experience Platform Launch].
+Rather than work with [!UICONTROL DIL] and set up [!DNL Audience Manager] manually, we recommend that you use [Adobe Experience Platform Tags](https://experienceleague.adobe.com/docs/experience-platform/tags/home.html) instead. [!DNL Adobe Experience Platform Tags] is the recommended implementation tool because it simplifies code deployment, placement, and version management.
+Read more about the [Audience Manager extension](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/adobe/audience-manager/overview.html) in [!DNL Adobe Experience Platform Tags].

 ## Sample Call {#sample-code}